backube/volsync/docs/usage/kopia/filesystem-destination.rst

 .. code-block:: text

-   Error: repository not initialized at /kopia/repository
+   Error: repository not initialized at /mnt/<mountPath>

 **Solution**: The repository will be automatically initialized on first backup.
 If initialization fails, check:

 * PVC has sufficient space
 * PVC is writable
 * Password secret is properly configured
+* moverVolumes configuration is correct with valid mountPath

 **Permission Denied**